The Best Ways to Start a Fire with Wet Wood

 Being wet and trying to start a fire can be miserable.
 Every prepper and survivalist should be prepared for such a situation and comfortably know how to start a fire with wet wood.
 With a little advanced preparation and some ingenuity, starting a fire in extreme situations can be easier than you think!

 When it comes to an emergency situation, one of the most critical survival skills you can learn is how to start a proper fire.
 With this ability, you can cook your own food, dry wet clothes, warm yourself up, and even signal for help.

 But starting a fire becomes much more complicated when you’re in a wet environment.
 Even if you can get your tinder burning, the logs can stubbornly remain unburnt.
 Additionally, a box of matches can quickly become waterlogged in high humidity (always carry stormproof matches to avoid this - or this tinder kit), and butane lighters work poorly in colder temperatures.

-First What Makes a Fire?
+What Makes a Fire Burn?

 Three things are necessary to start a fire: heat, air, and fuel.

-- HEAT - The heat is provided by matches, a butane lighter, or a Ferro rod.
+[def: HEAT | The heat is provided by matches, a butane lighter, or a Ferro rod.
 Matches and lighters are relatively easy to use, however the Ferro rod is a failure-proof method, even in wet conditions.
-Just scrape the rod against the back of your knife, and you’ll have a shower of sparks to start the fire.
+Just scrape the rod against the back of your knife, and you’ll have a shower of sparks to start the fire.]

-- FUEL - The last thing necessary for fire is fuel.
+FUEL The last thing necessary for fire is fuel.
 That fuel usually takes the form of wood scavenged from around your campsite, and the quality of that wood will determine the success of your fire.
 It starts with having three successively larger forms of wood – tinder, kindling, and logs – each of which has to create enough heat to get the next larger piece burning.

 Newspaper and cardboard work great for a backyard campfire, but they take up a lot of space and neither burn very hot nor for very long, making them a poor choice in wet conditions.
 Instead, here are some of the smallest and lightest materials you can use to get a foolproof fire going in no time.

 Cotton balls soaked in petroleum jelly (Vasoline) burn at a very high heat and are a great low-cost alternative to commercial fire starters.
 Each ball will burn for about three minutes – long enough to dry out the wet tinder.
 They can be messy though, so be sure to pack them in a sealed plastic bag.

-A favorite among preppers and bushcraft enthusiasts, char cloth is to cotton as charcoal is to wood; all of the moisture has been removed, so once it’s ignited (and a few sparks is enough), it burns slow and very hot.
+A favorite among preppers and bushcraft enthusiasts, char cloth is to cotton as charcoal is to wood; all of the moisture has been removed, so once it’s ignited (and a few sparks is enough), it burns slowly and very hot.
 You can make your own char cloth before you leave for your trip.

 Place a strip of an old cotton t-shirt inside a metal breath mint container, and poke a hole in the lid.
 Then place the container on a bed of hot BBQ coals or over an outdoor gas stove burner.
 Heat it for 15 minutes or until it stops smoking.
 Once it’s cooled, remove the blackened cloth and you have a first-rate fire starter.

 Unless you’ve seen it in action, you’ll probably be very surprised to find that steel wool is highly flammable.
 A few sparks from a Ferro rod will get a clump of it burning at over 1,800 degrees Fahrenheit in a matter of seconds.

-4) Producing It in the Field
+Producing It in the Field

 Finding good tinder in a dry environment is a cinch – a handful of dead grass or moss can be sparked with a Ferro rod and will get small twigs burning in a few minutes.
 But in a wet forest, scavenging suitable tinder can feel impossible.
 Fortunately, all you need is a little ingenuity.

 Once you’ve removed these wet layers, make a cut a few inches long, starting at the tip, keeping the shavings attached to the twig.
 Repeat until you have several layers of connected shavings on each side of the branch.
 The thinness and high surface area of the shavings make them ideal for lighting with a Ferro rod or match.

 In a wet forest, you’re probably going to be disinclined to use tree bark for kindling – obviously, it’s very wet.
 But peel a section of it from the tree, and you’ll see that the underside is bone dry.
 Using your survival knife, scrape the inside of the bark until you have a handful of thin wood fibers.
 These will be perfect for getting your campfire burning.

-7) Kindling and Logs
+Kindling and Logs

 Once those are burning, you can add logs that will sustain the fire for hours.
 The type of kindling and logs used are critical for turning that small spark in the tinder into a roaring fire.

 Every fire needs sufficient oxygen flow and a tight enough structure to hold the maximum amount of heat in.
 This is doubly important in wet conditions, though, as logs containing more moisture require more heat to burn.
 To keep that burn going, use one of three common stacking methods:

 Start by placing your tinder in a pile at the center of a fire ring.
 Then build a teepee out of kindling by leaning pieces of it against the tinder pile, but don’t put them too close together.

 Lay a pile of tinder at one end of the log, and then add pieces of kindling to the pile by leaning them against the larger log.
 Leave the sides of the pile open to allow adequate airflow.
 Ignite the tinder, and the fire should continue on its own

-3) The Log Cabin
+The Log Cabin

 Lay a few more strips of kindling over the top of the tinder to create a box.
 Ignite the tinder through a gap in the kindling, and the log cabin should go up in flames within a couple of minutes.
 This design holds heat really well, but you’ll want to keep the stack as loose as possible to provide airflow.